Skip to Content

 What are knucklehead pumpkins?

-It can take at least 10 generations of cross-breeding to produce a knucklehead pumpkin that is sufficiently covered in warts to attract those that love this look.
+It can take at least 10 generations of cross-breeding to produce a knucklehead pumpkin that is sufficiently covered in warts to attract those who love this look.

 This type of pumpkin has a rind that has vertical ridging and can vary in color from dark green to bright orange.
 It is covered in warts or bumps when the pumpkin matures.